WHO IS THIS PRODUCT FOR?

 DNA can be found under the stamp and where the envelope or aerogramme has been sealed.
 If an envelope, it should have been opened at the top or side of the envelope, rather than along the seal.

 The more area available for sampling, the better results we get.
 An ideal sample will have an intact flap, or a number of stamps.

-We ask you to send a photo of the front and back of the item to info@totheletterDNA.com prior to placing your order so we can assess the condition of the item and its suitability for further testing.
+We ask you to send a photo of the front and back of the item to info@totheletterDNA.com in the first instance so we can assess the condition of the item and its suitability for further testing.
 We are happy to look at any number of your samples to identify the best item.

 HOW DO I KNOW WHO LICKED THE STAMP OR ENVELOPE?

 You can't know for sure who sealed the item.
 Of course, you will hope that it is the person who wrote the letter.
 But it may be that someone else sealed the item on their behalf.

 In older times, people might use a third person to write a letter for them, particularly if they could not read or write.
 Or perhaps they asked their spouse or the post office worker to seal the item for them.
 A post office sponge, rather than saliva, may have been used.
 The fact that the item may not have been sealed by who you hope is a risk you need to be aware of.

 When uploading the results to a genealogy database, a comparison with your DNA results will enable the establishment of the most likely relationship between you and the item DNA (such as great grandparent), and whether the person is male or female.
 From that, you can make a likely determination that the DNA belongs to the person you envisaged.

 Not everyone produces enough DNA in their saliva to enable testing, even in the optimum of conditions.
 DNA may degrade over time or can be affected by contamination.
 In any case, we are always dealing with very small amounts of DNA when extracting from an envelope or stamp.
 It cannot be compared to the ease of simply putting saliva in a tube and testing.
 The extraction process is hands-on and labour-intensive.